temporalio/temporal-ecommerce/content/part4.md

 ```

 Now you have a `POST /cart` endpoint that creates a new empty cart, and returns the `workflowID` and `runID` that uniquely identify this Workflow.
-Even though `workflowID` is unique in this case, you still need to provide `runID` in order to Query or Signal the cart Workflow.
 The next endpoint is `GET /cart/{workflowID}/{runID}`, which returns the current state of the cart with the given `WorkflowID` and `runID`.
 Below is the `GetCartHandler()` function, which gets the `workflowID` and `runID` from the URL and executes a Query for the current state of the cart.